School security systems, like any large network, can be difficult to maintain.

 Because you’re operating on a limited budget, swapping your existing, functional equipment won’t make sense from a monetary perspective.
 Instead, you’ll need to swap things out piece by piece as your equipment ages and needs to be replaced.

-Take the time to create your standardization policy now so that you’ll have an action plan that you can implement the next time you need to replace equipment in any educational facility across your district.
+Take the time to create your standardization policy now so that you’ll have an action plan to implement the next time you need to replace equipment in any educational facility across your district.

-A study by Johns Hopkins University and the National Institute for Justice found that around 98.6% of schools use some kind of security technology to keep students, faculty, and staff safe.
+A study by Johns Hopkins University and the National Institute for Justice found that around 98.6% of schools use security technology to keep students, faculty, and staff safe.

 It’s just too much.

-If your security solution relies on piecemeal software, consider consolidating your software profile into a few systems that can support the majority of your needs.
+If your security solution relies on piecemeal software, consider consolidating your software profile into a few systems that can support most of your needs.

-For example, system managers can use SiteOwl to monitor system integrity, create support tickets, design security expansions and oversee project installations all from a single platform.
-That level of versatility means that you won’t need to use multiple programs to maintain your system.
+For example, system managers can use SiteOwl to monitor system integrity, create support tickets, design security expansions, and oversee project installations from a single platform.
+That level of versatility means you won’t need to use multiple programs to maintain your system.
 You only need one.

 Consolidating your data into a small number of programs keeps everything close at hand and makes it easier to train security personnel on system usage, which makes systems more efficient and easier to maintain.